DylanDevelops/CPSC-230/Projects/Project_4/README.txt

 they choose to play again, the game restarts with the character and difficulty selection.
 If they choose to exit, the game ends.

+    For project part 4, I successfully allowed for the enemy to have a special ability.
+When the enemy is using their special ability, the player is unable to play a move just as I had previously implemented with the player.

 -----------------------------------------------